 WHY do I collect passports?

 For me an old passport is a piece of art beside it shows the (travel) history of its bearer.
-Imagine, who was travelling 70-80 years ago to countries like China, Japan and India?
-Only business man or wealthy people did, as travelling was much more complex as it is today.
+Imagine, who was traveling 70-80 years ago to countries like China, Japan and India?
+Only business man or wealthy people did, as traveling was much more complex as it is today.
 For private people it was pure luxury to travel.
 Now go even more back in time – 100, 150 or 200 years.
-Who was travelling then?
+Who was traveling then?

-Looking at an old passport and see all the handwriting, rubber and tax stamps und finally the portrait pictures – isn’t that art compared to our RFID-Passport from today?
+Looking at an old passport to see all the handwriting, rubber / tax stamps and finally the portrait pictures – isn’t that “ART” compared to our ePassports from today?

 WHAT to collect?